 Is it any good?

-ROXY HUNTER AND THE MYSTERY OF THE MOODY GHOST (based on the novel by Tracey West) is the first installment in what promises to be a good TV mystery series for tweens -- especially girls, who will be attracted to the precocious star's spunky attitude and knack for connecting the dots to outwit the bad guys.
+ROXY HUNTER AND THE MYSTERY OF THE MOODY GHOST (based on the novel by Tracey West) is the first installment in what promises to be a good TV mystery series for tweens.
+Girls, especially, will be attracted to the precocious star's spunky attitude and knack for connecting the dots to outwit the bad guys.
 For the most part, the movie is well-suited for its target age group, but some parents may take issue with young Roxy's domineering (often to the point of bossiness) relationship with Max, who usually follows her lead despite his better judgment.
 She assumes the same know-it-all attitude with adults -- both strangers and acquaintances -- who often back down and give her what she wants.